-For true professional results, you will have to use a car buffer of some kind, along with the appropriate polish to remove any trace scratches or marring left behind.
+For true professional results, you will have to use a car buffer along with the appropriate polish to remove any trace scratches or marring left behind.
 You can follow this link to my other site where I help you decide on the most appropriate car buffer for you and your needs.

 If you have made it this far with removing car emblems from your car or truck, then don't forget to add a nice coat of wax for the final and finished product.
 You can see my best rated car wax page with help in finding the best wax for your needs.

 I have covered a lot of territory on this page.
 Between the resources I provide and the products and tool recommendations, you should be a much more informed car/truck owner capable of making a much more informed decision and plan moving forward.